seejwy/skapi-doc/database/README.md

 ## Tags

-Tags are additional information that you can associate with a record.
-They provide additional search criteria that, by itself or with indexes, perform a more detailed query.
+Tags are additional information that can be associated with a record.
+They provide additional search criteria to perform more detailed queries, either on their own or in combination with indexes.
 Unlike indexes, tags cannot be queried with conditional operators.

-You can use the `config.tags` parameter in your `postRecord()` call to add tags to a record.
+To add tags to a record, you can use the `config.tags` parameter in the `postRecord()` method.
 This parameter accepts a string or an array of strings, allowing you to add multiple tags to a single record.

 Here's an example of how to add tags to a record: